 Learn The Basics

 The Socionomist enables you to see trend-shaping waves of social mood, as reflected by the stock market — and capitalize on them.
-The November issue looks at baseball performance, stocks and interest rates, and Elon Musk.
-Mood Riffs topics include big cars, the outlook for the future, and inclusion.
-Read the November issue instantly when you join the growing ranks of Socionomics Members.
+In the January issue, you’ll see explanations for recent stock market turmoil for what they really are — myths.
+You’ll discover how to predict the Fed’s next move.
+And you’ll learn what’s truly behind Paris’ riots (hint: It’s not the government’s fuel tax).
+Read the January issue instantly when you join the growing ranks of Socionomics Members.